Vadim-Karpenko/django-AB-project/README.md

 ```html
 <a href='#' onclick="Sendgoal('{% url 'intro_page' %}')">Click me!</a>
 ```
-<p>We need to edit our IntroPage class, to handle POST request:</p>
+<p>Our work in HTML files is done, now we need to edit our IntroPage class, to handle POST requests:</p>

 ```python
 class IntroPage(ListView):